Mateuszworo97/Projects/README.rst

 Using push buttons, we can increase the pump activation time from 1 to 59 minutes.
 Using the buttons, we can also change the time at which the alarm will turn on (pump on).
-The next time the alarm will turn on will be increased by the hour value displayed on the display. we can delay the pump activation value from 1 to 16.
+The next time the alarm will turn on will be increased by the hour value displayed on the display. we can delay the pump activation value from 1 to 16 hours.